John Schnatter: Ousting from Papa John's Pizza

 In October 2017, in a conference call with investors, Schnatter blamed the National Football League for poor financial performance, saying, "The NFL has hurt us ...
 We are disappointed the NFL and its leadership did not resolve this", referring to the U.S. national anthem protests by football players.
 Papa John's Pizza had a marketing agreement to be the NFL's "official pizza company" and also had marketing deals with 23 of its 32 teams, and Schnatter said the protests were hurting the company's sales.
 Later that day, Papa John's announced that the NFL shield or "official sponsor" designation on Papa John's commercials and advertising would be removed.

 On December 21, 2017, Schnatter announced that he would step down as CEO of Papa John's amid controversy over his comments.
 He was replaced as Chief Executive Officer by Chief Operating Officer Steve Richie, effective January 1, 2018.
 The company said Schnatter would still appear in the chain's commercials and on its pizza boxes, and was the company's biggest shareholder with approximately 9.5 million shares.
 He remained chairman of the company's board of directors at the time.

-In July 2018, Schnatter participated in an internal training conference call with marketing consultants in which there was a role-playing exercise to help Schnatter avoid making remarks that could cause public controversy and damage the company's reputation.
+In July 2018, Schnatter was reported to have participated in an internal training conference call in May with marketing consultants in which there was a role-playing exercise to help Schnatter avoid making remarks that could cause public controversy and damage the company's reputation.
 During the conference call, Schnatter said, "Colonel Sanders called blacks niggers and Sanders never faced public outcry".
 After the call, the marketing agency's owner moved to end its contract with Papa John's.
 Schnatter resigned as chairman of the board the same day the incident was reported.
-Later that day, he also stepped down from the University of Louisville board of trustees.
+Later that day, he also stepped down from the University of Louisville (UofL) board of trustees.
+On July 13, UofL renamed their football stadium from Papa John's Cardinal Stadium to Cardinal Stadium in the wake of the controversy.

 On July 26, 2018, Schnatter filed a lawsuit in Delaware against Papa John's Pizza to give him access to the company's books and records; the company did not allow him to access its business records after he resigned in the wake of the teleconference call scandal.
 He described the company's procedures as an "unexplained and heavy-handed way" to cut ties between him and the company.
 In addition to preventing him from accessing information, the corporation also implemented a "poison pill" strategy to limit Schnatter's chances of buying back a majority stake in the company.
 Schnatter also filed a lawsuit against the company in Kentucky in a dispute over property ownership.